UchennaOkafor/QuizMe/README.md

 The most important part of the system is not just the algorithms that generate and solve these questions, but the object oriented approach used to design this software.
 I ensured that I applied good use of polymorphism, encapsulation, inheritance and abstraction.
 In addittion to that, I ensured that I followed the SOLID design princepals of object oriented design.
+Read Documentation.pdf to gain a better understanding of the system structure.

 ___